cardano-foundation/CIPs/CIP-0116/README.md

 ### Bech32 for addresses

 We choose to use Bech32 as the representation for Cardano addresses.
-When compared to the alternative of base64, Bech32 gives the advantages of an included checksum and a human readable prefix.
-These add additional safety to the standard.
+When compared to the alternative of hexademical encoding, Bech32 gives the advantages of an included checksum and a human readable prefix.

 ## Path to Active